Leezamiranda/CSPB2270-Final-Project/README.md

 ### Test Cases

 Open up the test code in the `/tests` directory to see what test cases you need to pass to get points on the assignment.
-For this assignment this is a file called `test_hw.cpp` but the exact name will differ from assignment to assignment. **It will be extremely useful for you to be able to read and understand what the test cases are doing.** You can learn from the unit tests and there are often hints contained in them (intentionally or otherwise).
+For this assignment this is a file called `test_hw.cpp`. **It will be extremely useful for you to be able to read and understand what the test cases are doing.** You can learn from the unit tests and there are often hints contained in them (intentionally or otherwise).

 #### Part 1